 Whether you’re a newbie or have been in the game for a decade, finding new graphic design clients can be a challenge.
 You may have one or two strategies that you stick to, and you’re struggling to expand your list.
 Maybe you’re busy enough already that you haven’t been able to look up from your desk—but that could change.

 Whichever category you fall under, it’s best to think about strategies for finding new clients ahead of time.
 You can apply them tomorrow or when you finally have time to breathe.

-Through research and interviews with freelance graphic designers, we found seven tips to help you get new customers.
+Through research and interviews with freelance graphic designers, we found seven tips to help you get new customers and grow your own graphic design business.
 From marketing your portfolio to collaborating with admirable businesses and trendsetters, your client list be will long before you know it.

 As a newbie, you’ll probably have to spend more time marketing your work.
 The most impactful way to do so is by sharing your portfolio through the web.
 Whether on social media, creative platforms, or through cold emails, an online presence is everything.